seba-1511/randopt/README.md

 Randopt is released under the Apache 2 License.
 For more information, refer to the [LICENSE file](LICENSE.txt).

 I would love to hear how your use Randopt.
-Feel free to [drop me an email](http://seba1511.com) !
+Feel free to [drop me a line](http://seba1511.com) !